a-mx/Data-Analysis-Portfolio/README.md

 # Certificates

 The best way to showcase skills is by doing and sharing your work, but sometimes certificates appear to be an indirect result.
-Here's a list of the ones I have (in reverse chronological order, with the date of completion in brackets):
+Here's a list of the ones I have (in reverse-chronological order, with the date of completion in brackets):

-### In Progress
+## In Progress

 - DEPI Professional Data Analyst Track
 - IBM Data Analyst Professional Certificate
 - Google Data Analytics Professional Certificate

-### Completed
+## Completed

 - Python Programming Certificate
 - Python Programming Level 2
 - ICDL
-- Freelancing Certificate
+- Freelancing Certificate (Alexandria University)

 ---

 # Contact

-- LinkedIn:
+- LinkedIn: *(Coming Soon)*
-- GitHub:
+- GitHub: *(Coming Soon)*
-- Kaggle:
+- Kaggle: *(Coming Soon)*
-- Portfolio Website:
+- Portfolio Website: *(Coming Soon)*
 - Email: 2001ahmedmahmoud@gmail.com